jnpapas/Portfolio/README.md

 Monash University Directory will contain all Monash related Homework and Assignments.

-Deakin University Directory will contain Key Assignments.
+Deakin University Directory will contain Deakin Key Assignments.